rotki/ui-library/CONTRIBUTING.md

 All changes must be accompanied by appropriate unit and integration tests.
 This ensures that new features work as expected and that bugs are fixed without introducing regressions.

 - **Unit Tests**: We use **Vitest** for unit testing.
 Unit tests should cover individual functions or components to ensure they work as intended in isolation.
-- **Integration Tests**: We use **Cypress** for integration testing.
-Integration tests should verify that different parts of the application work together as expected.
+- **E2E Tests**: We use **Playwright** for end-to-end testing.
+E2E tests should verify that different parts of the application work together as expected.

 Before submitting a pull request, please ensure: